deviator/gtkui/README.md

 }
 ```

-For more information see small (120 lines with comments) [example](example/app.d)
+For more information see small (~130 lines with comments) [example](example/app.d)

 #### Limitations in signal usage

 1. Signals in glade file should not contain `User data`,
 otherwise this will crash program.

-2. Signal methods in builder should not receive parameters.
+2. If you want to use parameters from signal method you must be sure of
+their count and order, otherwise wrong count or order of parameters
+will crash program.

+3. Parameter of signal method must be gtk pointers (not wraps from gtkD).